 |

-This slightly more managed section shows that we are on the approach to Ravenscar, and as you head further towards Ravenscar, a lookout hut and a small radar point dating back to World War II come into view to the left - you can pop over to have a look if you have an interest.
+This slightly more managed section shows that we are on the approach to Ravenscar, and as we head further towards Ravenscar, a lookout hut and a small radar point - dating back to World War II - come into view to the left, and you can pop over to have a look if you have an interest.

 |